 Full-Time/Return-Internship Offers to Summer Interns

-We ask that employers who extend a full-time employment or return-internship offer to a previous intern allow the student until Friday, November 3 to respond to that offer, without pressure to respond by an earlier date.
+We ask that employers who extend a full-time employment or return-internship offer to a previous intern, to allow the student until the end of October to respond, without pressure to respond by an earlier date.
 In some cases, students may ask for extensions beyond these deadlines.
 We encourage you to accommodate their requests whenever possible.
 We appreciate the cooperation employers have shown in the past and ask for your continued flexibility.